Pnwankwo2/chest_xray_classification/README.md

 **Environmental factors**: Temperature Humidity Index (THI) averaged over 3 and 30 day periods, Cold Stress Index (CSI) averaged over 3 and 30 day periods, and precipitation levels during spring.

+After eliminating 41 missing values, the DataFrame was reduced to 19,959 rows and 10 columns.

+**Target column**

 The average milk yield was designated as the target variable ("Y") as the objective is to predict future milk production.

-After eliminating 41 missing values, the DataFrame was reduced to 19,959 rows and 10 columns.
 Analyzing the distribution of the target variable ("Y"), representing average milk yield across the three milking records, revealed the following:

-The distribution exhibits a positive skew, characterized by a greater number of data points concentrated on the right side, resulting in a longer tail.
-This indicates that a smaller number of cows produced significantly more milk compared to the majority of the cows in the dataset.
+The positively/right-skewed distribution indicates that most cows in the dataset produce relatively low amounts of milk, while a smaller number of high-producing cows contribute to a longer tail on the right side of the distribution.

 The average milk yield across all cows is 15.92 kg, exceeding the median (middle) milk yield of 15.6 kg, which is a more representative measure in the presence of a skewed distribution.